 Constraints of Radio Communications

-Dead Spots – even in areas of overlapping radio coverage, there may still be dead spots, brought on by structures, hills, vehicles, or other materials that might block radio signals.
+Dead Spots – Even in areas of overlapping radio coverage, there may still be dead spots, brought on by structures, hills, vehicles, or other materials that might block radio signals.
 When conducting operations, personnel should be aware of that dead spots may occur, and may need to periodically conduct a radio check to determine if radio is still usable in a specific stationary location.

 Interference – Radio signals can and will interact with other electronic equipment.
-Household appliances such as microwave ovens or other equipment using radio such as traditional broadcast TV might impact or impair radio operation.
+Household appliances such as microwave ovens or other equipment using radio waves such as traditional broadcast TV might impact or impair radio operation.
 Objects with large electrical charges also produce electromagnetic fields that might impact radios as well – telephone power lines, large transformer boxes, and even large generators may affect a signal.
 Avoid installing or using radio equipment under or near power lines or radio towers used by other companies or agencies.